Technigo/project-express-api/README.md

   1. The API should have at least 3 routes.
     This API has the following routes:
     - /: Returns documentation of the API using express-list-endpoints.[Express List Endpoints](https://www.npmjs.com/package/express-list-endpoints).
-    - /elves:
+    - /elves/all - Get all elves
-    - /elves/:id:
+    - /elves/:id: - Get a specific elf by ID
+    - /elves/titles - Get all unique elf titles
-    - /elves/title/:title:
+    - /elves/title/:title: - Get elves by title
+    - /test - Test endpoint
   2. A minimum of one endpoint to return a **collection** of results (array of elements).
-    - /elves: Returns a collection of elves, with optional filtering by query parameter (?title=).
+    - elves/all: Returns a collection of elves.
+    - /elves/titles: Returns all unique elf titles.
     - /elves/title/:title: Returns elves by their title using a path parameter.
   3. A minimum of one endpoint to return a **single** result (single element).
     - /elves/:id: Returns a single elf by ID.
   4. Your API should be RESTful.
-    - Routes (elves) are defined with endpoints such as /elves, /elves/:id, and /elves/title/:title.
+    - Routes (elves) are defined with endpoints such as /elves/:id, and /elves/title/:title.
     - HTTP methods are used (GET).
     - Responses are structured in JSON format.
   5. You should follow the guidelines on how to write clean code.